Leveraging Government to Squash Competition

 The ruse of using "liscensing" to isolate established businesses from competition is not limited to the hairdressers, but it's that much more transparent due to the trivial nature of business.
 In the great majority of cases, liscensing does more to "protect" the consumer from lower prices, greater innovation, and better customer service than anything else.

-Institute for Justice is there to fight for the freedom of individuals to conduct economic activities without such clearly ridiculous government interference.
+Thank God the Institute for Justice is there to fight for the freedom of individuals to conduct economic activities without such clearly ridiculous government interference.

 0 Comments: